JhoselinRam/scigrapher/README.md

 ### Base:

-This metod lets you get or set the properties of each axis base.
+This metod lets you set or get the properties of each axis base.

 It is only necessary to define the values that you want to change and only that values will be updated, leaving the rest as they are.

 *Method:*

     axisBase()
-    axisBase(base)
+    axisBase(options)
-    axisBase(base, callback)
+    axisBase(options, callback)

 *Where:*

-* `base` is an object containing the following properties:
+* `options` is an object containing the following properties:
   * `x` : an object containing the following properties:
     * `color` : a string representing the `x` axis base color.
     * `opacity` : a number between 0 and 1 representing the `x` axis base opacity.